-4.4.3 Invasive Plant Species
+4.4.3 Invasive plant species

-As outlined in Chapter 10 of the EIS, the prevalence of non-native and invasive plant species (including noxious species) may increase as a result of the Project.
+As outlined in Chapter 10 of the EIS (NEB Ex.
+A81182-18), the prevalence of non-native and invasive plant species (including noxious species) may increase as a result of the Project.
 Non-native species are plants that grow outside of their normal range while invasive species are plants that out-compete native species when introduced outside of their natural setting.
 Noxious have the ability to spread rapidly and are designated by regulation, The Noxious Weed Act (Manitoba).

-Construction equipment and vehicles can introduce non-native and invasive plants.
+Construction equipment and vehicles can disturb soils and introduce non-native and invasive plants.
 During the field assessments in 2014, 10 noxious non-native species were observed at 36 different locations in the PDA.
 About half of the species were encountered in areas of disturbance (i.e., cleared areas, gravel pits, roads, ATV trail edges) or near agricultural fields (cultivated and pasture).
 Most common were Canada thistle (Cirsium arvense), common dandelion (Taraxacum officinale), quackgrass (Elymus repens), and field sow-thistle (Sonchus arvensis).